 Answer to The Question Along with Reasons Why

 Enough said about Mario and his legacy, let’s talk about the reason we are here.
+Do they have Mario games for Xbox 360?
 The answer to your question is, No!
-Mario games were never introduced to Xbox 360.
+Unfortunately a Super Mario Xbox 360 edition has never been produced.
 As unfortunate as it sounds, Nintendo has a sound reason for that.

 Mario on Other Platforms

 The Mario games are hardly introduced for any platform outside out of Nintendo’s product line.
 The game was never introduced to PlayStation as well.
 It was made for PC in the past but never marks Windows as its official platform.

 The game always remained loyal to its parent platform family.
 It can’t be justified as the company being not open minded, instead, it’s all about brand loyalty.
 We will expand that answer by adding a few good franchises and how they stayed loyal to their platform throughout the years.

 Xbox and PlayStation are the biggest names in consoles, and their main competition is PC, which is a whole different thing.
 Xbox and PlayStation are the biggest competitors in console wars today, they both have decent hardware and their differences.
 But what sets both of these apart is the selection of games available to play on them.

 There is no argument over the fact that both these consoles have their own distinct titles and great releases.
 This selection of games is what sets them apart!
 If one of the flagship titles is released for another platform, it will kill the console.
 This is what Nintendo tries to achieve here.
 Nintendo dates far back as compared to the modern consoles.
 PlayStation was introduced in late 1990’s, and Xbox was introduced in early 2000’s where Nintendo consoles date back to 1970’s.